 };

-When writing code for your filter, you can use the following objects already available in the context:
+When writing code for your widget, you can use the following built-in classes: